 Evernote: take notes using this digital notebook application and share them with your team.
 There are many others.
 Notion.io comes with a similar function.

 Mural: a digital workspace for online brainstorming, visual collaboration, and inspiration.

 Every Time Zone: helps you figure out time zone differences and find one that works for most participants.
 I use it when running webinars so people can check their local time.

 Holacracy: official website for the self-management practice.
 You can find some interesting tools and methods to borrow without going full-on Holacracy.

 Asana: a work management platform to help teams focus on their goals, projects, and daily tasks.

 Slope: a software collaboration tool, designed for marketing and creative teams, that includes content review features.

-Do you have any suggestion?
-Send it, and I’ll add it to the list.
+Do you have any suggestions that should be included in the guide to successful meetings?
+Send them, and I’ll add it to the list.

 Disclosure: I don’t have any affiliation with the companies above.
 I include resources I consider valuable.
 If your suggestion doesn’t make it to the list, don’t take it personally.